Dev.Opera - Follow the standards, break the rulesDev.Opera - Follow the standards, break the rules

 Conclusion

 We hope you enjoyed reading and trying out these new CSS3 implementations.
-They run on Opera 10.5x+, and other standards-aware browsers.
+They run in Opera 11+, and other standards-aware browsers.

-Credit goes to Daniel Davis and Patrick Lauke for their wonderful demos and David Storey for his suggestions and ideas.
+Credit goes to Daniel Davis and Patrick Lauke for their wonderful demos, and David Storey for his suggestions, ideas, and updating this article for the new features found in Opera 11.